monhacks/crystalboard/docs/usage/index.md

 - *RefreshOverworldHUD*: *ConstructOverworldHUDTilemap* + *TransferOverworldHUDToBGMap* (used to reconstruct and retransfer HUD when already enabled)

 For example, *ConstructAndEnableOverworldHUD* and *EnableOverworldHUD* are used in map setup scripts as appropriate, and *RefreshOverworldHUD* is called between turns or any other time that the HUD's content needs refreshing. *DisableOverworldHUD* is used for example when leaving the overworld or to transitions to screens that don't display the HUD (battle, party menu, view map mode, etc.).

-The content of the overworld HUD in pokecrystal-board shows: turn number, die number rolled this turn, coins accumulated in the level, and an unused metric ("experience").
-Overworld HUD design is up to your implementation.

 ## Overworld textbox and font